scriptPilot/app-framework/DOCUMENTATION.md

 #### Routing

-*App Framework* completes and checks the *app/routes.json* file automatically on any test or build command.
-So, you do not have to manage it manually.
+*App Framework* completes and checks the *routes.json* file automatically on any test or build command for you.
 To disable the completion, set `completeRoutesFile: false` in the configuration file.

-*App Framework* does support all possibilities for nested routing, described [for Framework7-Vue](http://framework7.io/vue/navigation-router.html).
-You have just to put the file name as component property, the page component will be imported automatically later on.
+*App Framework* supports all possibilities for nested routing, described [for Framework7-Vue](http://framework7.io/vue/navigation-router.html).

-You have to take care for the following rules when you name your *app/pages/ ... .vue* files:
+You have to take care for the following rules when you name your *pages/ ... .vue* files:

 - Lowercase, hyphen-type: `your-new-page.vue` (allowed: [0-9a-z-])
 - An underscore indicates tab routes: `your-new-page_tab1.vue`
 - Two underscores indicates alternate tab routes: `your-new-page_tab1_alternate.vue`

-Furthermore,

 As an example, if you have the following files: